Nevil Schoenmakers: Biography

 Schoenmakers was born in Perth, Western Australia to Dutch parents, Schoenmakers moved to the Netherlands in 1976.
 There he started growing cannabis for personal use.
 He soon discovered that the commercially available Thai, Colombian and African strains did not perform well in the Netherlands's northern European climate, nor indoors under artificial lighting.
 Realizing that the solution to the problem was better genetics, he decided that the best way to obtain good genetics was to start a seed bank, and in 1984 Schoenmakers established "The Seedbank."
 It was around this time that he met David Paul Watson, a cannabis collector and breeder from California better known as "Sam the Skunkman."
-Schoenmakers was able to purchase from Watson the premier Californian varieties "Original Haze", "Skunk #1", "Early Girl" and "California Orange."
-From then on, Schoenmakers collected many potent cannabis strains and crossed them to create his own strains.
+Schoenmakers was able to purchase from Watson seeds of the premier Californian varieties "Original Haze", "Skunk #1", "Early Girl" and "California Orange."
+From then on, Schoenmakers collected many other potent cannabis strains from various breeders which he crossed to create his own strains.
 In the process he was able to cross equatorial sativas with Afghani indicas to create strains that were more suited to the temperate climates and indoor growing mediums of his European and U.S. customers.
 By 1986, Schoenmakers's cannabis seed company had become a runaway success with sales to more than 15,000 different growers in the United States alone.